-alternative schedule.
-FannieMae's company-wide policy is a good example of this approach; employees requesting flexible work arrangements are not asked the reason for their request, only why it would make good business sense for the company to grant the request.
+The solution to both types of problems is to implement a set of work/life policies that is available to all employees, regardless of reason, as long as they can present a business case for how their work will get done on their proposed alternative schedule.
+Fannie Mae's company-wide policy is a good example of this approach; employees requesting flexible work arrangements are not asked the reason for their request, only why it would make good business sense for the company to grant the request.
 Deloitte, Ernst & Young, and Dupont similarly do not ask employees why they seek flexibility; they only ask whether it will work.
-"Managers don't try to play Solomon and say, 'This person has children, so she can get this arrangement, but so-and-so cannot because she doesn't," says Dupont work/life consultant Rich Vintigni.59 When employers do not consider the grounds for the request, all employees know they will be eligible for flexibility when they have a need.
+"Managers don't try to play Solomon and say, "This person has children, so she can get this arrangement, but so-and-so cannot because she doesn't," says Dupont work/life consultant Rich Vintigni.
+"He memployees do not consider the grounds for the request, all employees know they will be eligible for flexibility when they have a need."